hugots363/adventOfCode2023/README.md

 # Advent of Code 2023

-In this repository I will upload all the problems I managed to fix in advent of code 2023.
-The idea is to solve the odd numbers with Python while the even numbers will be solved with C++.
+In this repository, I will upload all the problems I manage to solve in Advent of Code 2023.
+It's all done for fun, so I'll tackle some in Python and others in C++, depending on how I feel that day.
+Fun is the key!

 ## Usage